Watts-College/crj-507-spring-2026/index.md

 ### Final Project (30%)

 This course will close with a final project.
 The final project will use all of the information you have learned in this course to create a report on a network.
 For the final project, you will use data from the [Phoenix Open Data Portal](https://www.phoenixopendata.com/).
-For the final project you will use co-arrest data reported in Phoenix.
+For the final project, you will use the co-arrest data reported in Phoenix.
 These data represent incidents where individuals were arrested together.
 You will be asked to imagine that you work for a police department and your supervisor has asked you to create a report on co-offending networks.

 The following criteria, description, and corresponding points are used to evaluate the project (30 points total):

   - **Answering Prompts:** Providing responses for each of the prompts and code for all prompts **(15 pts)**
-  - **Following Report Format Instructions:** Following instructions for report content (i.e. not having extraneous code or output in the report) **(10 pts)**
+  - **Following Report Format Instructions:** Following instructions for report content (i.e., not having extraneous code or output in the report) **(10 pts)**
   - **Proofreading and Style:** Responses are free of grammatical errors; content exceeds expectations in functionality, design, layout, analysis, or insights **(5 pts)**

 ## D. General Grading Rubric for Written Work